 Nominations will be solicited by e-mails from the TC members.
 All nominations must be sent to the TC Secretary.
 The applications can be from individual researchers on a self-nomination basis, or nominations by other people or research groups.
 The nomination should include a concise description of the candidate’s accomplishments as related to the TC.
 The TC Awards Subcommittee consists of four members including the TC officers (Chair, Vice-Chair, and Secretary) and another TC member nominated by the TC Chair.
 The nominations cannot be from the members of the TC Awards Subcommittee.
 No TC Awards Subcommittee members can be nominated while they are in their service.
 Amongst all received nominated candidates the TC Award Subcommittee will make the final decisions for the RCC Outstanding Service Award, RCC Technical Recognition Award, and RCC Early Achievement Award, each year.
 The Awards Subcommittee deliberations for each award, and all documents submitted to or created by the Subcommittee shall be strictly confidential.
 Only the final award recipients shall be openly announced.
 The TC Chair shall send the Awards Selection Report to the Technical Committees Director for approval.
 Once the Awards Selection Report has been approved, and only then, the final award recipients may be announced.

 The TC will maintain an Internet Web page at

-The secretary or other designated member maintains it.
+The Secretary maintains it.
 This Web page will be accessible from the main ComSoc Web page.
-Announcements distributed to the TC’s membership, notably meeting agendas and meeting minutes, opportunities for membership participation in TC sponsored activities, as well as election-related issues, will be made available on their Web page.
+Announcements distributed to the TC’s membership, officers and their contact information, notably meeting agendas and meeting minutes, opportunities for membership participation in TC sponsored activities, as well as election-related issues, will be made available on their Web page.
 The TC will also provide at least one email exploder as an alternative for timely dissemination of information, and to welcome useful information from others.